-All downstream properties in the inundation area are equally at risk from a dam breach, but properties in poor condition or in particularly vulnerable locations (economically disadvantaged communities and areas nearest tom the dam breach) may risk the most damage.
+All downstream properties in the inundation area are equally at risk from a dam breach, but properties in poor condition or in particularly vulnerable locations (economically disadvantaged communities and areas nearest to the dam breach) may risk the most damage.

-Loss estimations for dam hazards are not based on HAZUS modeled damage functions, because detailed dam inundation mapping from hydrology and hydraulic modeling was unavailable.
+Loss estimations for dam hazards are not based on HAZUS-MH modeled damage functions, because detailed dam inundation mapping from hydrology and hydraulic modeling was unavailable.
 Annualized losses were estimated using GIS-based analysis, historical data analysis, and statistical risk assessment methodology.
 Event frequency, severity indicators, expert opinions, and historical local knowledge of the region were used for this assessment.
-Table 9-7 lists the property loss estimates for each participating community.
+Table 9-7 lists the property loss estimates for each participating community given exposed building value (excluding content).
 Annualized losses of 'negligible' are less than \$50 annually.
-Negligible loss hazards are still included despite minimal annualized losses because of the potential for a high value damaging event.
+Negligible loss hazards are still included despite minimal annualized losses because of the potential for a high-value damaging event.